Adopt a Foster Dog and Be Their Hero!

 He seemed to meet most of my criteria.

-Not sure what to look for in your new dog?
+Are you not sure what to look for in your new dog?
 In this article, I walk you through how to create your own dog criteria list.

 How much does a foster dog cost?